 Introduction

-Fine lines may be small, but they often carry a big impact on how we perceive our skin and aging.
-These early signs of aging tend to show up on our face before full-blown wrinkles and are often the first signal that our skin is changing.
-But here’s the good news—you can slow them down, soften them, and in many cases, even prevent them.
+Although they can easily be tiny, fine lines can have a significant influence on our skin and our perception of aging.
+These signs of aging are likely to appear on our face first before wrinkles are severe and can also give you an initial impression that your skin is aging.
+But there is the good news -you can slow them down, soften them and in lots of cases, even prevent them.

 Fine Lines vs Wrinkles: What’s the Difference?

-Once these lines become deeper due to loss of skin elasticity and collagen, they transform into full-fledged wrinkles.
+After making lines deeper with loss of skin elasticity and collagen, they turn out to be full-fledged wrinkles.

 What Causes Fine Lines?